fosslight/fosslight-guide-en/scanner/1_prechecker.md

 2. Convert sbom-info.yaml or oss-pkg-info.yaml file to FOSSLight Report
     2-1.
 When running on a project basis.
-    - Convert all files in the path (oss-pkg-info.yaml file -> FOSSLight Report)
+    - Convert all files in the path (oss-pkg-info.yaml file -> fosslight_report.xlsx)

     2-2.
 When running in file unit
     - Convert the input yaml file